We have specialised in energy efficient building since about 1996.

 In 2005 we were main contractors for the Duchy of Cornwall on the conversion of 2 barns into offices for the sustainable architects Architype, a project which won the 2007 RIBA (Royal Institute of British Architects) Sustainability Award.

 Our core full time team of 8 to 9 people are direct employees with carpentry and general building skills.
 They have all been trained in Passivhaus building and are supported on site by Director/Manager Mike Whitfield.
 Most modern construction companies do not use direct employment, they tend to use subcontractors and ‘false self employed’ (zero hours contracts).
-We believe that employing people directly is the only way to ensure that we can offer a service with reliable people who are experienced in our specialism.
+We believe that employing people directly is the only way to ensure that we can offer a service with continuity and reliable people who are experienced in our specialism.
 It also gives them stability and allows them to apply for mortgages, rental agreements etc.

 Our specialised subcontractors- groundworkers, electricians, plumbers, plasterers, tilers and decorators- have worked with us for many years and are all familiar with our Passivhaus construction methods.